uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 ### API
 A Python API parses and interprets the module metadata, resolves modular dependencies and translates specified modules and streams to an actual package list.
-The API utilizes the Python port of [libmodulemd](https://github.com/fedora-modularity/libmodulemd), which is used for structural parsing of `modules.yaml` files.
+The API is implemented as a standalone Python process utilizing the Python port of [libmodulemd](https://github.com/fedora-modularity/libmodulemd), which is used for structural parsing of `modules.yaml` files.
+The communication with the backend will be through STDIN (CLI args) and STDOUT in JSON string.

 An example of such implementation is provided in [attachments/00000-modular-repos-api.py](attachments/00000-modular-repos-api.py).